-Vibrant Winter Slaw with Citrus Vinaigrette ~ I love a great slaw any time of the year, but there’s a special place in my heart for this root veggie salad that brightens up my winter menu with a blast of color and an epic crunch!
-It’s low calorie, packed with vitamins, minerals, and lots of fiber.
+There’s a special place in my heart for this root veggie salad that brightens up my menu with a blast of color and an epic crunch!
+My winter slaw is low calorie, packed with vitamins, minerals, and lots of fiber.

-Spoon this slaw alongside meatloaf, roasted pork or chicken, or any type of fish.
+Serve winter slaw alongside meatloaf, roasted pork or chicken, or any type of fish.
 Pack up the leftovers for lunch.
+Your body will thank you!

 - red, golden, and Chioggia beets